WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 - <a href="https://github.com/alexzielenski/ThemeEngine/releases/download/1.0.0(111)/ThemeEngine_111.zip">ThemeEngine</a>
 - Image Editor (Optional but recommended)

-Create two folders on your desktop or in another easily accessible directory.
-Name one of these folders 'Originals' and the other 'Modified'.
+You must create two folders on your desktop or in another easily accessible directory.
+Name one of them 'Originals' and the other 'Modified'.
+These folders will be utilized throughout this document.

 ## System Image Replacement